Support The Ella Project today

 Rare cancers like ACC are less funded than common cancers.
-Because of this, it takes special people like The Christie’s supporters to help make this research happen.
+This means it takes special people like The Christie’s supporters to help make research into ACC happen.

 We are also in the unique position of having the UK’s leading specialist in ACC – Dr Rob Metcalf – based at The Christie.
 This means the world is now looking to The Christie for answers about how to successfully treat ACC.

 Cancers like ACC are difficult to treat and this means ACC patients often have limited treatment options.
-This is something that Christie patient Ella knew all too well.
+This is why we’ve launched The Ella Project, a UK-wide study focused entirely on ACC.
+It’s named after Christie patient Ella, who tragically died with ACC in December 2021.

 After Ella’s ACC diagnosis in March 2017, her whole life changed.
 From that point on, she was determined to make sure the next generation of ACC patients have more treatment options.